siderolabs/talos/website/content/v1.15/reference/configuration/runtime/securityprofileconfig.md

     The security profile groups node-level security hardening features.
 Additional hardening options will be added to this document over time.

-    Currently it controls workload isolation: running the container runtime plane (CRI containerd, the kubelet, and all pods) inside a dedicated PID and mount namespace anchored by the `sandboxd` service, isolating them from `machined` (PID 1) and its file descriptors.
+    Workload isolation runs the container runtime plane (CRI containerd, the kubelet, and all pods) inside a dedicated PID and mount namespace anchored by the `sandboxd` service, isolating them from `machined` (PID 1) and its file descriptors.

     `talosctl gen config` emits this document with `workloadIsolation: true` for Talos 1.14+, so new clusters are isolated by default; clusters upgraded from older versions do not have the document and